microbiome/microbiome/vignettes/Stability.md

 ### Bimodality quantification

+Check the [bimodality page](Bimodality.md) for more examples on bimodality indicators.

 Bimodality of the abundance distribution provides another (indirect) indicator of bistability, although other explanations such as sampling biases etc. should be controlled.
 Multiple bimodality scores are